borgbackup/borg/docs/internals.rst

 * chunks hashes

-The inode number is stored to make sure we distinguish between different files, as a single path may not be unique accross different archives in different setups.
+The inode number is stored to make sure we distinguish between different files, as a single path may not be unique across different archives in different setups.

 The file chunk cache is stored as a python associative array storing